-VFA engages certain of its affiliated investment advisers to provide sub-advisory services with respect to certain open-end funds, CITs, Wrap Programs, and Investment Model Delivery/Asset Allocation to third parties managed by the affiliated investment advisers.
+VFA engages certain of its affiliated investment advisers to provide sub-advisory services with respect tocertain open-end funds, CITs, Institutional Accounts, Wrap Programs, and Investment Model Delivery/Manager Recommendations to third parties.
 Additional relationships of this nature can be entered into by VFA in the future.
-The compensation for such arrangements is typically structured as a percentage of the overall management fee being paid to the affiliated subadviser from VFA, as the hiring affiliated investment adviser.
+The compensation for such arrangements is typically structured as a percentage of the overall management fee being paid to the affiliated subadviser from VFA, as the hiringaffiliated investment adviser.

-VFA generally shares its fees with the entity providing sub-advisory services to VFA (in the case of certain affiliates, this is affected through the affiliated subadviser receiving the fee and allocating a portion of the fee to VFA through intercompany transactions); or in the case of VFA's nonaffiliated subadvisers participating in the CDP program, such subadvisers will pay VFA up to .10 bps.
+VFA generally shares its fees with the entity providing sub-advisory services to VFA (in the case ofcertain affiliates, this is affected through the affiliated subadviser receiving the fee and allocating a portion of the fee to VFA through intercompany transactions).

 VFA is not registered, and does not have an application pending to register, as a broker-dealer.
 However, an affiliate of VFA, VP Distributors, LLC ("VPD"), is a registered broker-dealer.
 VPD is a limited purpose broker-dealer that serves as principal underwriter and distributor of certain open-end mutual funds and ETFs managed by VFA and/or its affiliated investment advisers.
-Certain VFA personnel whose job responsibilities either require or are appropriate for registering as broker-dealer representatives are registered representatives of VPD.
+Certain VFA personnel whosejob responsibilities either require or are appropriate for registering as broker-dealer representatives are registered representatives of VPD.

 Certain employees of VPD promote VFA's services and products.
-When VFA pays a fee to VPD for the efforts of VPD's employees to promote VFA's services, VPD is considered a solicitor for VFA as discussed further in "Item 14.
+When VFA pays a fee to VPD for theefforts of VPD's employees to promote VFA's services, VPD is considered a solicitor for VFA as discussed further in "Item 14.
 Client Referrals and Other Compensation", below.